 The connection between your brain and gut isn’t just a one-way street (think: butterflies in your stomach when you feel anxious).
 A growing body of research is pointing to the bidirectional superhighway between your mind and stomach and its implication on mental health.

 In one recent animal study, researchers discovered that levels of miRNA (molecules in the brain) were altered in mice raised without gut bacteria, as compared to normal mice.
 Prior research has suggested a link between anxiety-like behaviors and a change in miRNA, underscoring the importance of a healthy microbiome.

-Another study of healthy women examined their gut bacteria composition and found that those with more of a certain bacteria group displayed higher levels of anxiety, stress, and irritability when they were shown certain negative images.
+Another study in Psychosomatic Medicine of healthy women examined their gut bacteria composition and found that those with more of a certain bacteria group displayed higher levels of anxiety, stress, and irritability when they were shown certain negative images.

 The research is still just scratching the surface, but one strong theory proposed by a scientist at Brown suggests that when the gut microbiota is unbalanced, the intestinal wall becomes permeable.
 This allows bacteria to pass into the bloodstream, increasing the risk for psychiatric disorders through several pathways.
 Cleaning up your diet and including probiotic-rich foods are key factors in good gut health.

 4. You’re iron deficient.